-It follows that you yourself must contact the Student guidance counsellor at your program as soon as possible, in case of illness or other circumstance that could mean that you do not meet the conditions3.
+You yourself must contact the Student guidance counsellor at your programme as soon as possible, in case of illness or other circumstance that could mean that you do not meet the conditions3.

 Terms and Conditions

 Being an active student means meeting the following conditions: